RalitsaLefterova/Yoga-Style-eShop-backend/README.md

 - Stripe for payment processing
 - Validator for input validation
 - XSS for Cross-Site Scripting prevention
+<!-- - Jest and Supertest for testing -->

+### Additional Plugins/Tools:
 - PM2 for process management
-<!-- - Jest and Supertest for testing -->

 ## Author